 You'll need the Redirect URI to create a developer account to get your Client ID and Client Secret, so highlight and copy the Redirect URI now.
 If you haven't created a PixelPin developer account before, a guide can be found here to guide you through the steps to create a PixelPin developer account.
-Sometimes your site may have index.php added to your base url so your redirect URI will be for example: http://local.magento.co.uk/index.php/connect/pixelpin/connect.
+Sometimes your site may have index.php added to your base URI so your Redirect URI will be for example: http://local.magento.co.uk/index.php/connect/pixelpin/connect.

 Once you've obtained your Client ID and Client Secret after creating a PixelPin developer account, type/paste them into the Client ID and Client Secret fields.

 This is optional.
 If you require your users to enter their password when changing their personal information, you'd want to change the first dropdown box to yes to allow PixelPin users to change their personal information using PixelPin since they don't have a password.

 If you want PixelPin to update the user's information every time they sign in using PixelPin, you'd want to change the second dropdown box to yes.

 This is optional.
 You can customise the way the PixelPin SSO Button looks on your log in, registration and checkout pages.
 Just set the red highlighted input box to yes and change the PixelPin SSO Button size, colour and text content.
 See Our Button Designs for a guide.

 Lastly press Save Config on the top right.